Ekone Ranch Summer Camp

 About

-Ekone Ranch Summer Camp offers horse adventures, creative pursuits, wilderness challenges, and leadership journeys.
-Campers take part in horse riding, horsemanship, ranch life, and bareback trail rides, along with camp fun such as theater, improv games, circus skills, music night, and time with ponies and rope swings.
-They also engage in activities like interacting with the natural world, inventing characters, writing dialogue, mural painting, natural dyeing, collage, basket-making, creative writing, nature art, harvest cooking, music, and forest walks.
+Ekone Ranch Summer Camps offers horse adventures, creative pursuits, wilderness challenges, and leadership journeys.
+Campers take part in an introduction to horsemanship and ranch life, including horse riding, bareback trail rides, and time with ponies.
+Sessions also include theater, improv games, circus skills, inventing characters, writing dialogue, art projects such as mural painting, natural dyeing, collage, basket-making, creative writing, nature art, harvest cooking, music, forest walks, rope swings, and music night.

 • Ages: 8–18 years old

-• Schedule: All sessions run from Monday–Saturday (5 nights), apart from Family Camp which runs Thursday–Sunday.
+• Schedule: All sessions run Monday–Saturday (5 nights), apart from Family Camp which runs Thursday–Sunday.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.